 Also, consuming highly processed plant foods will still be plant-based, but they may not benefit your body in any way as they have been reaped off their nutrients.

 While many may find it challenging to cut off animal products from their diet completely, it may be easier to start with one of the plant-based diet categories.
 These include Lacto-vegetarian, Ovo-vegetarian, Lacto-ovo vegetarian, Pescatarian, and Flexitarian.

 Many people are getting into a plant-based diet for better health.
 They believe that removing animal products from their diet will improve their overall health, help control weight gain, boost the immune system, increase energy levels, lower the risk of cancer, reduce cholesterol levels, and improve heart conditions such as high blood pressure.

-Without forgetting, plant-based foods are way cheaper than their animal counterparts.
+Lastly, don’t forget, plant-based foods are way cheaper than their animal counterparts!